rasatpc/FVWM3-myEXT/coreEXT/MODULES/PageIndicator/readme-dpg.txt

 # rename-dpg.txt

 A horizontal Desk and page indicator shows the desk number and indicates which page is currently being displayed.
-Requires a mouse click to display the numbers.

 To install or edit .fvwm/CoreEXT.sys